 Cheyneygates, Westminster Abbey

 How high can you build a tower?
 Using lightweight materials, families are encouraged to work together to build gothic structures, Norman arches and super tall towers to discover through practical exploration and experimentation how this incredible building in the heart of London was built and re-built over the years.
+For more information click here or visit Westminster Abbey's website.

 17 & 18 September